Antoni Gaudí: Surpassing the Gothic

 This new constructional technique allowed Gaudí to achieve his greatest architectural goal; to perfect and surpass Gothic style.
-The hyperboloid vaults have their center where Gothic vaults placed their keystone, and the hyperboloid allows for a hole in this space to let natural light in.
+The hyperboloid vaults have their centre where Gothic vaults placed their keystone, and the hyperboloid allows for a hole in this space to let in natural light.
 In the intersection between vaults, where Gothic vaults have ribs, the hyperboloid allows holes as well, which Gaudí employed to give the impression of a starry sky.

 Gaudí complemented these insights with a unique spatial vision that allowed him to conceive his designs in three dimensions.
 He said that he had acquired this spatial sense as a boy by looking at his father's drawings of boilers and stills.
 Because of this spatial conception, Gaudí preferred to work with casts and scale models or even improvise on-site as a work progressed.
 Reluctant to draw plans, he sketched his works only when required.